 Sachs also wrote religious songs and didactic poems that conveyed Protestant theology in a relatable way.
 His song “Wittenbergisch Nachtigall” (The Nightingale of Wittenberg) is a heartfelt tribute to Martin Luther, likening the reformer’s voice to the soothing and enlightening song of a nightingale.
 This poem exemplifies Sachs’s ability to merge personal faith with poetic artistry.

-Influence on British Literature
+Influence on German Literature

 Hans Sachs’s influence was not confined to Germany; his work also resonated with English playwrights and poets.
 The moral and comedic elements of his plays share similarities with the works of William Shakespeare and Ben Jonson.
 While there is no direct evidence of Sachs’s writings being translated into English during his lifetime, the cultural exchange between the German and English literary traditions suggests that Sachs’s themes and forms may have indirectly influenced the Elizabethan stage.